 A significant number of seniors fear falling.
 Falls that do not result in injury can still have a detrimental impact on health and well-being.
 Elders report that fear of another fall results in loss of confidence and self-imposed restriction of activities, thereby increasing the risk of falls.
 Care providers need better understanding of the perceptions of older people to provide acceptable support services.

-To reach one of our SafetyWatch team members, Contact Us Here or call 727-330-7767.
+To reach one of our SafetyWatch team members for questions about choices of our In-Home Medical Alert System or our MobileAlert system that’s designed for mobile activities, Contact Us Here or call 727-330-7767.
 We’re here to help you.